kevin-lambda/kevin-lambda/dev_log.md

 **MISC**

 - Just leave the frontend api fetches in the same location as the data consuming component.
 Tried to modularize them, but separating the fetches from the data caused hydration issues.
 KISS.

+#### Typescript addition

+**Basics**

+- Interface: can make to define the typing of an object
+- Where do some interfaces come from? in packages, there are a bunch of typescript files defining interfaces (types), some of these end with the `.d.ts` and that makes them globally available without the need to explicity import the interface.

+  - Such as the interface `Request`. its just globally available.

+- basic typing form `variable: Type`
+- array of objects `InterfaceType[]`
+- basic types `string, number, boolean`

+**What things to type**

+- function parameters and returns
+- object properties, as in interfaces
+- constants
+- arrays

+**More advanced**

+- To type hooks/functions, we can use generic types
+  - In the form `useState<string>()`
+- fetch responses have type `Response`
+- async function void returns have type `Promise<void>`
+- There is a style of type call generic types that uses <>.
+I dont get it still, just using it cuz it works for now.

 [⬆️ Back To Contents](#-contents)